noahc3/Homebrew-Guide/hacking/fuseegelee/sdsetup.rst

    If something goes wrong or you need help, check `troubleshooting </troubleshooting.html>`_.

 .. note::
    This guide will assume you want to use `https://www.sdsetup.com <http://www.sdsetup.com>`_ to get your homebrew setup, and will guide you on doing so.
-You can alternatively directly use `Team AtlasNX's Kosmos <https://www.github.com/atlasnx/kosmos>`_, or obtain and setup CFW software on your own (not recommended).

 ........